-The best tax professionals in any profession perform 100 to 1000 times better then average.
-A few outliers outperform the entire population by tremendous amounts.
+We discovered the best professionals in any trade or business perform 100 to 1000 times better then average professional.
+A few outliers outperform the entire population by startlingly tremendous amounts.
 There is so much difference, top performers and average performers can’t even understand each other.